PPawlaszczyk/VehicleReservation/README.md

 The frontend is available at http://localhost:4200.

-The console application for rabbitMQ, mssql database, and web API can be started using Docker Compose.
-However, there is no Dockerfile created for the client application.
+The console application for rabbitMQ, mssql database, client, and web API can be started using Docker Compose.